coderefinery/workshop-intro/livestream.md

 ### You don't yet have some important software installed or configured
 - Oops... but it's OK
 - Switch to "watching" mode and work on fixing it for the next day.
-- Ask for help if needed
-- Check installation instructions to see what may be missing.
+- Check [installation instructions](https://coderefinery.github.io/installation/) to see what may be missing.

 ### You can't attend every day
 - Attend only the parts you are interested in